BDSM: Leather movement

 In the early 1980s, lesbians also joined the leathermen as a recognizable element of the gay leather community.
 They also formed leather clubs, but there were some gender differences, such as the absence of leatherwomen's bars.
 In 1981, the publication of Coming to Power by lesbian-feminist group Samois led to a greater knowledge and acceptance of BDSM in the lesbian community.
 By the 1990s, the gay men's and women's leather communities were no longer underground and played an important role in the kink community.

 Today, the leather movement is generally seen as a part of the BDSM-culture instead of as a development deriving from gay subculture, even if a huge part of the BDSM-subculture was gay in the past.
 In the 1990s, the so-called New Guard leather subculture evolved.
 This new orientation started to integrate psychological aspects into their play.

+The Leather Archives and Museum (LA&M) in Chicago was founded in 1991 by Chuck Renslow and Tony DeBlase as a “community archives, library, and museum of leather, kink, fetish, and BDSM history and culture.”
+The LA&M has an extensive collection of leather- and BDSM-related artifacts, including one of three original leather pride flags.

 The San Francisco South of Market Leather History Alley consists of four works of art along Ringold Alley honoring leather culture; it opened in 2017.
 One of the works of art is metal bootprints along the curb which honor 28 people (including Steve McEachern, owner of the Catacombs, a gay and lesbian S/M fisting club, and Cynthia Slater, a founder of the Society of Janus, the second oldest BDSM organization in the United States) who were an important part of the leather communities of San Francisco.